Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5770, in theory, should perform a little bit faster than the Radeon HD 5750 1GB overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 5770 should be a small bit faster than the Radeon HD 5750 1GB overall. (explain)

-Texel RateThe Radeon HD 5770 will be a lot (more or less 35%) faster with regards to AF than the Radeon HD 5750 1GB. (explain)
+Texel RateThe Radeon HD 5770 should be a lot (about 35%) faster with regards to anisotropic filtering than the Radeon HD 5750 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison